Defined Benefit Pension Plan

 How benefits are paid and your options

 You may choose to begin receiving pension benefits at normal retirement (at age 65) or before or after age 65.
-There are several joint and survivor payment options from which you may choose that pay a monthly benefit to eligible survivors if you die while receiving pension benefits.
+In addition to the normal payment option, there are several joint and survivor payment options that allow you to choose a reduced monthly benefit in order to increase the benefit payable to the surviving spouse if you or your spouse die while you are receiving pension benefits.

 Survivor benefits

-The benefits your survivors receive from the pension plan when you die are based on a variety of factors, including whether you have started receiving your pension and your marital status.
+The benefits your survivors receive from the Defined Benefit Pension Plan when you die are based on a variety of factors, including whether you have started receiving your pension and your marital status.

 Other factors affecting your pension benefit